-NEW YORK - Chemical shipments on U.S. railroads fell 9.1 percent last week, the Association of American Railroads said on Thursday.
+NEW YORK - Chemical shipments on U.S. railroads fell 10.1 percent last week, according to a report from the Association of American Railroads on Thursday.

 The figures often provide an early glimpse of broader trends for the chemical industry as well as manufacturing, according to analysts.

-The weekly data indicated that year-to-date rail car chemical loadings have fallen 15.2 percent compared with the same period in 2008.
+The weekly data indicated that year-to-date rail car chemical loadings have fallen 16.1 percent versus the corresponding period in 2008.

 Rail car loadings represent about 21 percent of chemical volumes by tonnage.
 Trucks, barges and pipelines carry the rest.
 (Reporting by Ernest Scheyder; editing by Gunna Dickson)